theCalcaholic/bash-utils/README.md

   ssh-public-key: The ssh public key

   Options:
-    --blacklist  A space separated list of project ids to not rollout any ssh public keys to
+    --blacklist "project1 [project2 [...]]"
+A space separated list of project ids to not rollout any ssh public keys to --interactive true|false Ask for confirmation before making any changes (disabling is potentially dangerous!)

 ```

 ### gcp-update-project-ssh-key.sh